rse/microkernel/README.md

 - `dead`: the modules are dead (lowest internal state the microkernel can be in)
 - `booted`: the modules are booted, i.e., base services like logging are established.
 - `latched`: the modules are latched into services of each other.
-- `configured`: the modules are fully configured.
+- `configured`: the modules are fully configured, i.e., their parameters are known.
 - `prepared`: the modules are prepared, i.e., their resources are loaded.
 - `started`: the modules are started, i.e., their services are operating.